How to improve your finances in 10 minutes or less

 One of the best things you can do is set up an automated payment that moves money from your main account to a separate savings account each month.

 You’ll never have to think about saving again, and you’ll never accidentally spend that money, because it will be in a different account!

-Of course, the app always notifies you before moving money, and you can cancel or pause if money’s a bit tight.
+Of course, the app always notifies you before moving money.
+You can cancel or pause if money’s a bit tight.

-You can also boost your interest rate by 1% every time you refer a friend (my code is V0FQ4X if you want to help me out a little 😉 ).
+You can also boost your interest rate by 1% every time you refer a friend, so you can end up with much better interest rates than the high street banks!
+My code is V0FQ4X if you want to help me out a little 😉

 5. Start tracking your outgoings